4W4I5/Semester-5-Notes/Algo/Algo 20 September, 2023.md

 ### Recurrences
 - Describes a function in terms of its value on smaller arguments (usually)
 	- Mathematical way to divide and conquer
-- If a recurrence is stated without a base case, assume its algorithmic
+- If a recurrence is stated without a base case, assume its algorithmic.
+To check if its recursive check for
+	- Base/Termination Case
+	- General Case
+	- Smallest Case